secureCodeBox/documentation/docs/api/crds/crds.md

 # SPDX-License-Identifier: Apache-2.0

 title: "CRD Overview"
+sidebar_position: 1
 ---

-In the *secureCodeBox* we use multiple *Custom Resource Definitions* to manage resources like Scan, ScheduledScan, ScanType etc.
+In the _secureCodeBox_ we use multiple _Custom Resource Definitions_ to manage resources like Scan, ScheduledScan, ScanType etc.
 The following pages will describe their specification.

 1. [Scan](/docs/api/crds/scan)